BramVerkuijlen/Portfolio-S3/Research/ResearchMicroserviceTesting.md

 As the demand for efficient and reliable microservices grows in the software development landscape, thorough testing becomes essential.
 But how can we effectively test a microservice and select the right tools?
 This research aims to explore the most effective strategies and tools for testing my microservice.

+## What does my microservice do?

+My microservice is designed to provide a convenient and user-friendly way to search for games based on specific categories.
+By using the IGDB (Internet Game Database) API, you can request games belonging to various genres, platforms, or themes.
+The microservice acts as an intermediary, interacting with the IGDB API to retrieve relevant game data.
+Additionally the microservice retrieves the necessary access key and stores it in a JSON format.
+This allows for seamless and efficient communication between the microservice and the IGDB API.

+## What are the different ways to test a microservice?